The Carlson-type zero-density theorem for the Beurling zeta function: Concluding remarks

-Once we have a density theorem, much of classical number theory--e.g. estimates for primes in short intervals--may possibly be extended to Beurling systems.
-It is interesting if certain regularity of the integers, such as Axiom A itself, ``forces" the primes to admit some regularity in their short scale behavior, too.
-We look forward to interesting developments in this regard, too.
+Once we have a density theorem, much of classical number theory---e.g., estimates for primes in short intervals---can possibly be extended to Beurling systems.
+In fact, some more assumptions are needed for that, but with extra assumptions this is indeed possible, see \cite{BrouckeDebruyne}, too.

-Interesting is the question\footnote{The question was exposed to us in an email by Hugh L. Montgomery, pointing out that Vinogradov himself claimed that his estimates ``in themselves" provide the respective improved bounds, but did never provide a convincing proof for this statement.
-The question is hard to interpret and thus investigate (what it means ``in itself" when we work with a concrete function like the Riemann zeta?), but if we fix our setup to Beurling systems, then the question is meaningful (and challenging).} if assuming extra hypothesis, such as some Vinogradov type better estimates on $\zs$ either exclusively on $\Re s=1$ or possibly in some neighborhood of it, entail in themselves the drastic improvement known about the prime distribution (as is proved in the case of the Riemann zeta and natural prime numbers, but invoking into the proofs not only Vinogradov's estimates, but also further extra information, known only for the very case).
-This assertion can only be analysed if only a generalized setup is fixed without additional special information, characteristic to the natural number system and the Rieamnn zeta function.
+It is an interesting question\footnote{The question was posed to us in an email by Hugh L.~Montgomery pointing out that Vinogradov himself claimed that his estimates ``in themselves'' provide the respective improved bounds, but never provided a convincing proof for this statement.
+The question is hard to interpret and thus to investigate (what does it mean ``in itself'' when we work with a concrete function like the Riemann zeta function), but if we fix our setup to Beurling systems, then the question is meaningful (and challenging).} if assuming extra hypotheses such as some Vinogradov-type better estimates on $\zs$ either exclusively on $\Re s=1$ or possibly in some neighborhood of it, entail in themselves the drastic improvement known about the prime distribution (as is proved in the case of the Riemann zeta and natural prime numbers, but invoking in the proofs not only Vinogradov's estimates, but also further extra information known only for the very case).
+This assertion can only be analysed if only a generalized setup is fixed without additional special information characteristic to the natural number system and the Rieamnn zeta function.
 Beurling systems offer themselves as a very natural general setup for studying these issues.

 Naturally, the same questions are there both for zero-free regions and also for density estimates.